-These fields have been identified from aerial photographs and so any differences on the ground (merging/dividing fields, incorrect habitat assigned etc.) must be noted and submitted to the HHP Project Officer.
-Species-rich grasslands cannot be identified from an aerial photograph and so there will be no indication on the HHP farm plans that a field is species-rich.
-A field and a management unit is not necessarily interchangeable at this stage.
+These fields have been identified from aerial photographs and so any differences on the ground (merging/dividing fields, incorrect habitat assigned etc.) must be noted and submitted to the HHP Project Officer via email.
+A reason for the merge/division and a map for any divisions must be included.
+A field and a management unit are not necessarily interchangeable at this stage.
 The SPAs often have large parcels with many fields that are not stock-proof and could be considered a single management unit.
 The Programme is designed to encourage stock-proofing and more sensitive management of these larger units.

 The area eligible for payment is that determined to be in active agricultural management, including areas grazed by livestock and/or mown as meadow.
+For example, scrub or woodland with good cover of grass underneath which is grazed by livestock can be considered under active agricultural management.
 The size and extent of the actively managed area should be determined by walking the full field.